jimblandy/perf-event-open-sys/README.md

 The `bindings` module defines Rust equivalents for the types and constants used by the Linux `perf_event_open` system call and its related ioctls.
-These are generated automatically using [bindgen] from the kernel's C header files.
+These are generated automatically from the kernel's C header files, using [bindgen].
 Both the interface and the underlying functionality are quite complex, and new features are added at a steady pace.
-As explained in the module documentation, regenerating the bindings as needed should not break downstream crates if they are written properly.

-To update the generated bindings, run the `regenerate.sh` script, found in the same directory as this `README.md` file.
+To update the generated bindings:

+-   Run the `regenerate.sh` script, found in the same directory as this `README.md` file.
 This runs bindgen and splices its output in the `bindings` module's source code, preserving the documentation.

-Please also fix the comments in `src/lib.rs` explaining exactly which version of the kernel headers you generated the bindings from.
+-   Fix the comments in `src/lib.rs` explaining exactly which version of the kernel headers you generated the bindings from.

+-   Update the crate's major version.
+Newer versions of the kernel headers may add fields to structs, which is a breaking change.
+(As explained in the module documentation, properly written user crates should not be affected, but it seems unnecessary to risk `cargo update` breaking builds.
+When users need new functionality from the bindings, they can update the major version number of this crate they request.)

 [bindgen]: https://crates.io/crates/bindgen